 What we have been taught in our introductory level Ecology courses regarding mutualisms is a lie...
 Mutualisms seldom involve a 1-on-1, +/+ relationship; a darker, more sinister reality exists.
 Most mutualisms involve a suite of characters; some good, some bad, but most lie somewhere in the grey.
 These characters typically cheat, punish,and steal from their partners (just like any good relationship) and are typically associated with several different partners at any given time.
-This is a far cry from our happy bee friend pollinating a bright, colorful flower while a smiling sun watches adoringly that we learned about in general ecology.
+This is a far cry from our happy bee friend pollinating a bright, colorful flower while the smiling sun watches adoringly, that we learned about in general ecology.

 There is a pretty good chance that their are a few more projects included since I have finished writing this section......
 If you have any questions or if you are interested in collaborating, send me an email.

 Prior to starting my PhD in Tennessee, I worked primarily with AM fungi in the labs of James Bever at Indiana University working on a variety of projects from: measuring the influence of heavy deer herbivory upon AMF spore community composition, spore community structure under different host plants in a grassland reconstruction, to using 454 to address sporulation patterns across grasslands from throughout North America, and finally measuring mycorrhizal impact on boreal peatland plant productivity (in a nutshell, exploring fungal communites in a wide variety of systems).
 Prior to my time at IU, I worked with Stephen Bentivenga at the University of Wisconsin Oshkosh where I completed my B.S. and M.S.
 There I learned AMF spore taxonomy and worked on AMF spore community composition within a reconstructed grassland that was manipulated by using plant seeding mixtures of differing diversity, nested within the seeding treatments, was a nitrogen and fungicide addition.
-Additionally I conducted a project that measured the influence of AMF on competitive interaction between Indiangrass and big bluestem.

 Lab Homepage: Ecosystem Ecology